• Menu

 Our first stop on the way north was to the Garden of the Sleeping Giant.
 Established as a 250 acre garden by the late American actor Raymond Burr, the tropical climate of Fiji is a master location for orchid farms and here, he established a “summer home” and a huge collection of orchids from all around the world.
 As we arrived, we were welcomed and provided with a map and a pathway to walk through the property, admiring hundreds of orchids and other plant life on the property as we made our way through.
 We plenty of shade provided by the huge canopy of trees on one side of the property, and lots of warm sun in another, it strikes the proper needed balance of warmth and moisture to see these flowers thrive.

-Our Canoe At The Falls - Suva, Fiji
+Heading Up The Navua River - Suva, Fiji

-Our Canoe At The Falls – Suva, Fiji
+Heading Up The Navua River – Suva, Fiji

 As we finished with our tour of the property, we were invited back to the lobby area, where we were served ice cold tropical fruit juice and we relaxed as Solomon shared with us some information and details on the handicrafts of the Fijian people, including woodworking, weaving, and building.
 Once this stop was completed, we jumped back in the car and continued north towards our next destination, a traditional Fijian village of Viseisei.